aahamlin/jira_reporting_scripts/README.md

 ## New Features

 The configuration of commands are being extracted to configuration file, `defaults.ini`.
+Users can override by creating `$HOME/.qjira.ini`.

+Added new command `myworklog` that lists all work logged for the current user.

 Added new command `qjira_dump` that will list a single item including all fields in necessary format to use as configuration data, such as headers.